timescale/docs/promscale/installation/docker.md

 After you have installed Promscale, you can ingest data.
 For instructions, see the [send data][send-data] section.

+For upgrading the Promscale, see the [upgrade] section.

 [docker-install]: https://docs.docker.com/get-docker/
 [promscale-docker-image]: https://hub.docker.com/r/timescale/promscale/tags
 [timescaledb-docker-image]: https://hub.docker.com/r/timescale/timescaledb-ha/tags